anoma/namada/documentation/docs/src/user-guide/ledger/masp.md

-# MASP
+# Private transfers
-The  Multi-Asset Shielded Pool (MASP) is a zero-knowledge circuit - aka zk-SNARK - that enables shielded (private) transfers where all assets share one anonymity set private.
-The MASP is an extension of the Zcash Sapling circuit that adds support for sending arbitrary assets.
+In Namada, private transfers are enabled by the Multi-Asset Shielded Pool (MASP).
+The MASP is a zero-knowledge circuit (zk-SNARK) that extends the Zcash Sapling circuit to add support for sending arbitrary assets.
+All assets in the pool share the same anonymity set, this means that the more transactions are issued to MASP, the stronger are the privacity guarantees.

 ## Using MASP